derlehner/IndoorAirQuality_DigitalTwin_Exemplar/azure/readme.md

 what is Azure Digital Twin?

 Azure Digital Twin is an Internet of Things (IoT) platform that enables users to create digital representation of real-world things and monitor the asset, component or process in real-time
+[DL] We should make a screenshot here
+[DL] we can use a running example that should help a reader understand what to put where.

    **Workflow**

+[DL] you need to add a folder "images" and add pictures there that you want to display!
+[DL] what kind of "workflow" do you want to show here?
+Is this maybe better suited in the Introduction?
 ![Workflow](./images/01.jpg)

 **IoT Hub Setup**
+[DL] This is already described above???

 1. Create a new resource IoT Hub by typing in the search bar,we require resource group for managing all the azure resources, if it not created then create new resource group and add IoT Hub to the resource group.
 Choose your Azure subscription, resource group, region and assign IoT Hub name